NVIDIAGameWorks/NRDSample/README.md

 - Space - animation toggle
 - PgUp/PgDown - switch between denoisers

 By default *NRD* is used in common mode.
-But it can also be used in occlusion-only and SH modes in the sample.
+But it can also be used in occlusion-only and SH (spherical harmonic) modes in the sample.
 To change the behavior `NRD_MODE` macro needs to be changed from `NORMAL` to `OCCLUSION` or `SH` in two places: `NRDSample.cpp` and `Shared.hlsli`.

 Notes:
 - RELAX doesn't support AO / SO denoising.
-If RELAX is the current denoiser, ambient term will be automatically ignored, bypassing settings in the UI In such cases the default behavior can be returned by pressing the `Default settings` button or choosing a new test, if `--testMode` is set in the command line.
+If RELAX is the current denoiser, ambient term will be flat, but energy correct.